-This year we've listed a new module enabling students to gain work experience in the third sector, and to undertake an applied research project by working together with a third sector organization.
+Last year we listed a new module enabling students to gain work experience in the third sector, and to undertake an applied research project by working together with a third sector organization.
 You can read more about it here.

 Autumn: The discussion-based Political Theory Research Seminar, and one further taught module.

 Spring: Two further taught modules.